-Julia Muraszkiewicz is a Senior Research Manager and part of the Applied Research and Innovation team as well as Trilateral’s STRIAD Insights Group.
+Julia Muraszkiewicz is a Senior Research Manager leading the Applied Research and Innovation team as well as Trilateral’s STRIAD Insights Group.

 Julia is a member of the editorial board for the Journal of Human Trafficking (Taylor & Francis) and together with colleagues at Trilateral she co-edited the first book on human trafficking in conflict (https://www.palgrave.com/gp/book/9783030408374 ).
 She has also published a book on the non-punishment of victims of human trafficking (https://www.palgrave.com/gb/book/9783030026585).

 You can view the Executive Summary and Table of contents of the Project Solebay Risk Assessment Methodology Report.